-Sewing With Home-Made Fabric Twine
+Sewing With Fabric Twine Made from Fabric Scraps

 A couple of weeks ago I showed you how to make fabric rope out of fabric scraps.
 And I started making a basket.
 I chose to make an oblong shaped basket but I didn’t really have a clear vision of what I wanted it to become.
 It was my “test” project.
 And it ended up being a basket for my daughter’s dolls.
 I added two little handles.
 And she is very happy with it.
 I also noticed that it is important to keep the thickness of the twine consistent.
 Cut the strips thinner if you’re mixing some thicker fabric scraps with lightweight fabrics.
 If not, it will be harder to control the shape of your basket.